databrary/design/principles.md

 Default SSL to always on for serving Databrary and related pages.

+Production server security:
-Use industry standard configuration management tools such as chef or puppet to maintain and restrict access to production servers (really only one account is needed to deploy code to production servers).
+* Use industry standard configuration management tools such as chef or puppet to maintain and restrict access to production servers (really only one account is needed to deploy code to production servers).

-Notoriously difficult to secure services like email and ftp should be avoided from being installed on production servers.
+* Notoriously difficult to secure services like wordpress, sendmail, and ftp should be avoided from being installed.
+* Privileged access should be tightly managed with sudo or similar, and direct remote root logins should never be allowed.
+* Firewalls (e.g., iptables) should always be used to restrict access to all but essential ports.
+* Non-public services like ssh should either be IP-restricted or use unpublished ports.

 Use basic change management procedures such as the use of a staging server, TDD, BDD and code reviews to vet and test code changes before they reach the production servers.
 Use automated deploy tools such as Capistrano[6] to automate the process of pushing changes from development, to staging to production.